eeveebank/sre-technical-pairing-interview/README.md

 ## Getting Started

-- Create a minikube cluster - `minikube start`
+- Create a minikube cluster - `minikube start --cpus=2 --memory=4000`
 - Set the kubectl context - `minikube update-context`
 - Run skaffold to deploy services - `skaffold run`
 - Check you have services running such as Istio, Grafana, Jaeger, Kiali and some MySQL databases - `watch kubectl get po -A`